Salma191/pharmacy-location/README.md

 ## 📝 License Information

+## 📝 License Information

 This project is currently released without a specific license.
-This means all rights are reserved by the copyright holder, **Salma191**.
-You may not use, copy, distribute, or modify this software without explicit permission from the copyright holder.
+All rights are reserved by the copyright holders.
+You may not use, copy, distribute, or modify this software without explicit permission from the authors.

-© 2023 Salma191.
+© 2023 - Present **Salma191, ZinebTaghia, Safiyadaoudi01**.
 All rights reserved.